arandilopez/has_secure_whatever/README.md

 ## Usage

 Create a model or a migration to add the attributes that will save encrypted text.
-Convention is name then as *attribute*\_digest
+Convention is to name them as *attribute*\_digest

 ```
 $ rails generate model message content_digest sender_id_digest